af83/ucengine-docs/faq.md

 ### #1 Make the project depend as much as possible on difficult tools

 We are using git + erlang + javascript + ruby.
-No really difficult.
+Not really difficult.

 ### #2 Encourage the presence of poisonous people